vaquarkhan/microservices-recipes-a-free-gitbook/README.md

  Unavailability of the right tools are also an issue to be considered.

 #### Log analysis -
-Need log analysis tool for log analysis ,Spalunk or ELK stack
+Need log analysis tool for log analysis ,Splunk or ELK stack